The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 You can also use an Ang Pow to give a gift to someone, and I have a lot of clients who will pay for a consultation by placing the money or cheque inside an Ang Pow, which Is always a lovely surprise, although it is not strictly necessary.

 Traditionally, you should not give money in a white envelope during a Malaysian wedding, birthday or celebration as it is believed that this will result in the giver facing a bitter feeling from the receiver.
 In 2018, the oil company Petronas designed and handed out white Ang Pow’s and later apologised for the mistake and redesigned the envelopes in red.
+However, if you lived in South Korea, the traditional envelope colour is white and not red, and written on the back of the envelope would be the receivers name.

 Different Red Envelope Designs